Instant Connection for Pixel Streaming

 How Your Hardware Affects Resolve’s Stability

 A lot of people assume Resolve crashes because the software is unstable, but in my experience most issues come from hardware bottlenecks.
 Resolve leans heavily on the GPU.
-Color grading, Fusion, noise reduction, and OFX effects all pull VRAM nonstop, and when the GPU hits its limit, Resolve usually crashes instead of slowing down.
+Color grading, Fusion, noise reduction, Magic Mask, Super Scale, and OFX effects all pull VRAM nonstop, and when the GPU hits its limit, Resolve usually crashes instead of slowing down.
 You can have a strong CPU and still run into constant instability if the GPU isn’t equally capable.

 If you’re not sure whether Resolve is even using your GPU the right way, this guide walks through the settings that actually matter.